Stevenson University Emergency Procedures

 - It is best to have the police officer confront the suspect and conduct the search.
 The police should take possession of the firearm, weapon or explosive.

-- Campus Security will ask the police officer to photograph the weapon.
+- Campus Safety will ask the police officer to photograph the weapon.

 - Treat all firearms, weapons or explosives as if they were loaded.
-If one is found, do not pick it up but report the location to Campus Security, immediately at x4500 or 443-352-4500.
+If one is found, do not pick it up but report the location to Campus Safety, immediately at x4500 or 443-352-4500.

 Sexual Assault or Rape